-I have lost count of how many times I have visited the Pendeda-Gerês National Park, and I have lost count of the people I met and who tell me that they have never visited this place that is so emblematic of Portugal.
+I have already lost count of how many times I have visited the Peneda-Gerês National Park, as well as I have lost count of the people I have met and who tell me they have never visited this emblematic place in Portugal.

-This was one of the main reasons to write this article about some of the best places to visit in Peneda-Gerês National Park, without forgetting, of course, some photos to arouse interest.
-In each article, you will have a link to individual articles where you can find additional information and more photos of each place.
+That was one of the main reasons to write this article about some of the best places to visit in the Peneda-Gerês National Park, without forgetting of course, some photos to arouse interest.
+In each article you will have a link to individual articles where you can find additional information, and more photos of each place.

-In addition to this Top 10 to visit in Peneda-Gerês National Park, there are still many other interesting places but I have preferred to focus only on some of those that have marked me the most and those I visit most frequently when I visit the Park.
+Besides this Top10 to visit in the Peneda-Gerês National Park, there are still many other interesting places but I prefer to focus only on some of the ones that have marked me the most, and the ones I visit most often when I am there.

-These places can be visited on a long weekend of 3 or 4 days, without haste, and in order to take advantage of the landscape, the gastronomy and, depending on the time of the year, the crystalline waters of the rivers and waterfalls that are part this Park.
+These places can be visited on a long weekend, of 3 or 4 days, without hurry, and in order to enjoy the landscape, the gastronomy and, depending on the summertime, the crystalline waters of the rivers and cascades that are part of this park.

-On my last trip to this magical place, I started the visit of the Northeast area of the Park, visiting the Monastery of Santa Maria das Júnias, and afterward finished the trip in the Northwest zone, in the Sanctuary of Nossa Senhora da Peneda.
+On my last trip to this magical place, I started the visit to the Northeast area of the park, visiting the Monastery of Santa Maria das Júnias, having then finished the trip in the Northwest area, in the Sanctuary of Nossa Senhora da Peneda.

-There are plenty of rural tourism places that you can enjoy for your stay, and if you are a local gastronomic enthusiast, you can delight in the potatoes of sarrabulho, lamprey, trout, sausages and ham, green wine and honey.
+There are many places of rural tourism that you can enjoy for your stay, and if you are a fan of the local gastronomy, you can enjoy the sarrabulho porridge, “rojões” (roasted porridge), “cozido à Portuguesa” (Portuguese stew), roast kid, lamprey, trout, sausages and ham, green wine and honey.

 Monastery of Santa Maria das Júnias

-The Mosteiro de Santa Maria das Júnias (Monastery of Santa Maria das Júnias) is located at the bottom of a valley, two kilometers south of the Pitões das Júnias village, in the province of Trás-os-Montes.
+The Monastery of Santa Maria das Júnias is located at the bottom of a valley, two kilometers south of the village Pitões das Júnias, in the province of Trás-os-Montes.

-It belongs to the district of Vila Real, in the municipality of Montalegre, in the eastern part of the Peneda-Gerês National Park and although it can be seen from above, near the place where the car is parked, access can only be done on foot, through a path of irregular stone slabs, which leads us to the valley of the Serra da Mourela.
+It belongs to the district of Vila Real, municipality of Montalegre, in the eastern zone of the Peneda-Gerês National Park and although it can be seen from above, next to the place where the car is parked, the access can only be made on foot, on a rather irregular path of stone slabs, which leads us to the valley of Serra da Mourela.

-This Monastery, which some scholars claim to be dated 1147, is in ruins.
-Of all the set, the church is the only one that seems conserved.
-Around it, you can still find ruins of the arches of the cloister and other small buildings surrounded by vegetation.
-This Monastery was destined to house Benedictine friars, having been delivered, during century XII, to the Order of Cister.
+This monastery, which some scholars say is dated 1147, is in ruins.
+Of the whole, the church is the only one that seems to be preserved.
+Around it you can still find ruins of the cloister arches and other small buildings surrounded by vegetation.
+This monastery was intended to house Benedictine friars and was handed over to the Cistercian Order during the 12th century.

-It was abandoned in the year 1834, after the extinction of the religious orders in Portugal, having set off a fire in the place some years later.
+It was abandoned in 1834, after the extinction of the religious orders in Portugal, and a fire broke out in the place a few years later.

-More photos and other information in my article about Mosteiro de Santa Maria das Júnias (soon in English).
+More photos and other information in my article about the Monastery of Santa Maria das Júnias.

-Built at the bottom of a steep canyon, resting on the cliffs and with some altitude relative to the river bed, it is supported by a single arch with about 13 meters of a span.
+Built at the bottom of a steep gorge, resting on the rocks and with some altitude in relation to the riverbed, it is supported by a single arch with about 13 meters of the span.

-The descent to the bridge is made on foot since the road is narrow and rocky making impossible any means of motorized transport.
-By the way, a belvedere from where it is possible to observe part of the river, and the bridge, in the distance.
-On sunny days, the scenery is breathtaking and the silence soothing.
+The descent to the bridge is on foot, since the road is narrow and rocky, making it impossible to use any motorized means of transport.
+On the way, a viewpoint from where it is possible to observe part of the river, and the bridge, in the distance.
+On sunny days, the landscape is stunning and the silence comforting.

-Built in the Middle Ages and built at the beginning of the 19th century, it has been classified as a Property of Public Interest since 30 November 1993.
+Built-in the Middle Ages and in the beginning of the 19th century, it has been classified as a Public Interest Property since 30 November 1993.

-To know the legend of the Bridge of Misarela, you can consult my complete article in Ponte da Misarela (soon in English).
+To know the legend of Ponte da Misarela, you can consult my complete article in Ponte da Misarela.

-The Fecha de Barjas Waterfalls, better known as Cascatas Tahiti (Tahiti Waterfalls), is one of the most beautiful places in Peneda-Gerês National Park.
-The crystal clear water invites you to a bath on a hot summer day, or simply a contemplation on a cooler day.
+The Cascatas Fecha de Barjas, better known as Tahiti Falls, is one of the most beautiful places in Gerês.
+The crystal clear water invites to a bath on a hot summer day, or simply to contemplation on a cooler day.

 More photos and other information in my article about Tahiti Waterfalls.

-The Cascata do Arado (Arado Waterfall) is located in the heart of the Peneda-Gerês National Park.
-It is one of the largest and most famous waterfalls in the park.
-Located on the Rio Arado, near the village of Ermida and Pedra Bela Viewpoint, access is made by a forest road, sand, surrounded by abundant vegetation.
+The Peneda-Gerês Waterfall is located in the heart of the Peneda-Gerês National Park.
+It is one of the largest and most famous waterfalls of the Park.
+Located on the Arado River, near the village of Ermida and the Pedra Bela Viewpoint, the access is made by a forest road, of sand, surrounded by abundant vegetation.

 Located at an altitude of about 900 meters, it creates a succession of unique waterfalls among the rocks.
-On the right side of the river (looking north), there are a series of steps that lead us to a small belvedere to contemplate the waterfall through all the vegetation.
-I do not think it's the best spot, especially in months with dense vegetation, but it's the easiest and quickest access.
+On the right side of the river (looking north), there are a series of steps that take us to a small viewpoint to contemplate the cascade through all the vegetation.
+I don't think it's the best place, especially in months with dense vegetation, but it's the easiest and fastest access.

-Access to the base of the waterfall can be done through this viewpoint, but it is very dangerous and steep access, only for the most adventurous, but careful.
-The best access is by the bridge, next to the place where the car is left, and it is possible to reach the base of the waterfall between rocks to escape the small puddles of water that are forming.
+The access to the base of the waterfall can be made through this viewpoint, but it is very dangerous and steep access, only for the most adventurous, but careful.
+The best access is through the bridge, near the place where the car leaves, and it is possible to reach the base of the waterfall through rocks escaping the small pools of water that are forming.

-More photos and other information in my article about Arado Waterfall.
+More photos and other information in my article about the Arado Waterfall.

 Pedra Bela Viewpoint

-Miradouro Pedra Bela (Pedra Bela Viewpoint), located at 829 meters of altitude, is another place not to miss on a visit to Peneda-Gerês National Park.
-Just a few kilometers from the Arado Waterfall, it is a mandatory passage at any time of day, but more intense at the end of the day as the sun hits the viewpoint.
+The Pedra Bela Viewpoint, located at 829 meters of altitude, is another place not to be missed in a visit to Gerês.
+Just a few kilometers from the Arado River Waterfall, it is a mandatory passage at any time of the day, but more intense at the end of the day as the sun hits the belvedere.

-On a sunny day, the view is simply breathtaking.
-The mirror of the sky in the water of the Cávado river, or even the small houses in the Gerês Village, seem to fill the canvas with a picture that, say the ancients, was the divine hand that placed that place there, like that of a crib if it were, perfect and imposing.
+On a sunny day, the view is simply stunning.
+The mirror of the sky in the water of the River Cávado or even the small houses in Vila do Gerês seem to fill the canvas of a painting that, say the ancients, was the divine hand that placed that place there as if it were a perfect and imposing nativity scene.

-Visiting this viewpoint you can see why.
-Whether it be the deep valley, the high mountains that surround the river, the Caniçada reservoir or the rivers that snake the mountains.
-Nothing better than to pause for a moment and contemplate such a landscape.
+Looking at the landscape one can see why, whether from the deep valley, the high mountains that surround the river, the Caniçada reservoir, or the rivers that wind through the mountain.
+Nothing better than to stop for a few moments and contemplate this landscape.

-More photos and other information in my article about Pedra Bela Viewpoint.
+More photos and other information in my article about the Pedra Bela Viewpoint.

 Portela do Homem Waterfall

-Cascata do Rio Homen, better known as Cascata da Portela do Homem (Portela do Homem Waterfall), is my most important childhood memory of the Peneda-Gerês National Park.
-I still remember the first time I visited that place of waters in shades of greenish blue.
-It is perhaps the most sought-after waterfall in the whole Park, and the influx of tourists in the summer proves this.
+The Rio Homem Waterfall, better known as the Portela do Homem Waterfall, is my most striking childhood memory of the Peneda-Gerês Natural Park.
+I still remember the first time I visited that place with blue-green waters.
+It is perhaps the most sought after a waterfall in the whole Park, and the influx of tourists in the summer proves it.

-This waterfall is located two kilometers from Portela do Homem, a mountain pass on the Portugal-Spain border at 822 meters of altitude, in a gorge that descends to Galicia.
-To get there, from Caldas do Gerês, follow the border of Portela do Homem.
-The place is not only worth by the waterfall and lagoons, but also by all the beauty of the Mata da Albergaria that accompanies the trip there.
+This waterfall is located two kilometers from Portela do Homem, a mountain pass over the Portugal-Spain border at an altitude of 822 meters, in a gorge that goes down to Galicia.
+To get there, from Caldas do Gerês, you must go towards the border of Portela do Homem.
+The place is not only worth the waterfall and lagoons, but also for all the beauty of Mata da Albergaria that accompanies the journey there.

-In summer, parking is not allowed along the access bridge to the waterfall and it is obligatory to go up to the car park and then walk down to the waterfall bridge again.
+In the summer it is not usually allowed to park vehicles next to the access bridge to the waterfall and it is obligatory to go up to the parking lot and then down, on foot, until you find the access bridge to the waterfall again.

-The crystalline waters, coming from Rio Homem, form several lagoons of clear, pure and deep water that is often only seen in movies, and where only the bravest ones dive by jumping from the cliffs around them.
+The crystalline waters, coming from the Rio Homem, form several lagoons of limpid, pure and deep waters that are often only seen in movies, and where only the bravest dive from the rocks around them.

-This is definitely a must-stop, and I would almost say it’s a crime to leave the bathing suit at home.
+This is undoubtedly a mandatory stop, and I would almost say that it is a crime to leave your swimsuit at home.

-More photos and other information in my article about Portela do Homem Waterfall.
+More photos and other information in my article about Portela do Homem.

-Via Romana (Roman Route), also known as Geira, was probably built at the end of the first century and linked Bracara Augusta (present Braga) to Asturica (now Astorga, Spain), and had an extension of about 318 kilometers.
+The Roman Road, also known as Geira, was probably built at the end of the first century and connected Bracara Augusta (now Braga) to Asturica (now Astorga, Spain), and was about 318 kilometers long.

-The construction of these routes was of utmost importance to the Roman empire, which, beyond the varied uses they had, the most important was undoubtedly the passage of their armies at a time when the conquests were of the utmost importance for the growth and maintenance of the empire.
+The construction of these roads was of extreme importance for the Roman Empire, which, in addition to their various uses, the most important was undoubtedly the passage of their armies at a time when the conquests were of utmost importance for the growth and maintenance of the empire.

-These routes, whose layout was very well delineated, did not present marked descents or rises and their use was maintained well beyond the fall of the Roman empire, having been integrated into the ways of Santiago and crossed by thousands of pilgrims until around the beginning of century XX.
+These routes, which were very well delineated, had no steep descents or ascents and their use was maintained far beyond the fall of the Roman Empire, having been integrated into the paths of Santiago and traversed by thousands of pilgrims until about the beginning of the 20th century.